theosotr/cynthia/README.md

 * 3 / 100 queries timed out, i.e., the SMT solver timed out and failed to
   generate records for populating the underlying databases.

+**NOTE**: When solver times out, `Cynthia` still tests the ORM implementations under test against the generated AQL query.
+However this time, the underlying database contains the data stemming from the previous AQL query, as the solver did not manage to generate records that satisfy the constraints of the current AQL query in a reasonable time limit.
+This is why the number of `Passed` + `Failed` + `Unsp` + `Timeouts` > 100.

 #### The .cynthia working directory

 `Cynthia` also produces a directory named `.cynthia`